-Sympathetic ophthalmia is inflammation of the uveal tract that occurs in one eye after injury or surgery to the other eye.
+Sympathetic ophthalmia is inflammation of the uveal tract (uveitis) that occurs in one eye after injury or surgery to the other eye.

 Sympathetic ophthalmia is a rare type of uveitis that causes small abnormal clumps of cells (granulomas) to form.
-This disorder occurs in the uninjured eye after a penetrating injury (such as when a pencil, pen, or stick punctures the eye) or surgery to the injured eye.
+This disorder occurs in the uninjured eye after a penetrating injury (such as when a pencil, pen, or stick punctures the eye) or surgery to the other (injured) eye.
 Eventually, the uveal tract in the uninjured eye becomes inflamed.
-Although the cause of sympathetic ophthalmia is not completely known, many doctors think it is due to a malfunction of the body's immune system that causes the body to attack the uvea.
+Although the cause of sympathetic ophthalmia is not completely known, many doctors think it is due to a malfunction of the body's immune system that causes the body to attack the uninjured uvea.
 Uveitis appears within 2 to 12 weeks after injury or surgery in about 80% of affected people.
 Very rarely, sympathetic ophthalmia occurs as early as 1 week or as late as 30 years after the initial injury or surgery.

 Treatment of sympathetic ophthalmia typically requires corticosteroids taken by mouth plus another type of drug that suppresses the immune system (immunosuppressant) and is taken long term.